-Chattooga County School System Program for the Gifted Notification of Probation unsatisfactory performance in:
+Chattooga County School System Program for the Gifted Notification of Probation

+Date:

+Dear Parent:

-At this time, your child,
+At this time, your child, , has demonstrated

-\\\\\, has demonstrated
+unsatisfactory performance in:

-\\\\\the gifted class
+the gifted class

-\\\\\the regular class
+the regular class

-Therefore, he/she has been placed on probation.
-This probation will last one semester.
-Probation may last a minimum of one semester, but no more than two semesters.
+Therefore, he/she has been placed on promay last a minimum of one semester, but one semester.
+Probation

-If you would like a conference to discuss your child's probation from the Program for the Gifted, please contact me.
+If you would like a conference to discuss please contact me. s your child's probation from th e Program for the Gifted,

+Total on the City of

+Teacher of the Gifted

 Parent's Signature

 Date Returned

+PROGRAM FOR THE GIFTED NOTIFICATION OF ELIGIBILITY/ PLACEMENT CONSENT

+Date:

+Student:

+Dear Parent:

 Your child has been determined to be eligible for placement in the Program for the Gifted.
 Enclosed for your records are copies of the Program Description and the Continuation Policy.

 Your child's progress in the program will be reviewed and a determination of continuation in the program will be made annually.
 You will be informed in writing should your child's continuation in the program be in question.
 If it is determined that your child is to be withdrawn from the Program for the Gifted, prior notice will be given.

 Please indicate your decision concerning your child's enrollment in the Program for the Gifted by signing and returning this form to your child's school.
 If you would like a conference to discuss your child's eligibility and placement, please contact me.

+Sincerely,

+Teacher of the Gifted

 Check one:

-\\\\\ I do agree for my child to be enrolled in the Program for the Gifted, and I have received a copy of the Continuation Policy.
+I do agree for my child to be enrolled in the Program for the Gifted, and I have received a copy of the Continuation Policy.

-\\\\\ I do not agree for my child to be enrolled in the Program for the Gifted.
+I do not agree for my child to be enrolled in the Program for the Gifted.

-Parent's signature
+Parent's signature Date

-Date